-In case you missed it, there was a tweet that caused a collective face-palm across the hiring community this past weekend:
+In case you missed it, there was a recent tweet which caused a collective face-palm across the hiring community:

 On the other hand, an insincere thank you note full of typos may downgrade you to the “Thanks, but no thanks” pile and an over-the-top gesture might scare a hiring manager into hiding.

 While most professionals agree that sending a post-interview follow-up is common courtesy, when you add frivolous barriers to your hiring process you risk coming off as a sociopathic weirdo, among other considerations:

 Leave Your (Unconscious) Bias at the Door Your hiring preferences may originate from a non-malicious place, but your intent is of no value if your process results in a disparate impact against protected groups of candidates.
 Women more commonly practice gratitude over men, applicants with disabilities may have access issues, and individuals from differing cultures or socioeconomic backgrounds might not be privy to these assumed social norms—Don’t land yourself in the courtroom just because your ego needed to be stroked.

 Thanks Goes Both Ways Job seekers carefully customize resumes and cover letters, prepare work samples, and carve out time for multiple rounds of interviews, yet often find themselves left in the dark by employers throughout the hiring process.
 Even after an in-person interview candidates report being “ghosted”, or receiving no feedback at all once a position has been filled—As an employer: ensure an engaging and inviting process throughout the hiring cycle and the thanks will come naturally.